 The school map of Sarawak is essentially two dots and a lot of rainforest in between.
 Kuching, the state capital, has 14 schools, more than half the state’s total.
 This is where you will find the heritage names (Lodge, St Joseph’s, Sunny Hill) alongside newer international school campuses.
 Kuching’s school cluster covers the areas from Tabuan Jaya through the city centre to Batu Kawa.

 Sibu and Bintulu account for the remaining schools.
-Both are mid-sized towns along the Rajang River corridor, and their private school options are limited to one or two institutions each.
+Both are mid-sized towns along the Rajang River corridor (Sibu) and the gas-processing coast (Bintulu), and their private school options are limited to one or two institutions each.
+Bintulu’s school provision is partly linked to the LNG (liquefied natural gas) industry workforce.

 Choosing a private school in Sarawak